pulsejet/nextcloud-oidc-login/README.md

     // The default value is empty, which won't apply the PKCE flow.
     'oidc_login_code_challenge_method' => '',

-    // If OIDC server has refresh tokens enabled and
-    // you want to manage session at OIDC server by storing
+    // If you want to explicitly disable usage of access/refresh
-    // and refreshing tokens.
+    // tokens.
 Defaults to false.
-    'oidc_refresh_tokens_enabled' => false,
+    'oidc_refresh_tokens_disabled' => false,
 );
 ```
 ### Usage with [Keycloak](https://www.keycloak.org/)